TianyouLiuSky/Game_programming_project/README.md

   - 🕹️ UI now includes options to exit and restart.
   - 📷 Camera animation is implemented to go over the map on the current level as the game starts.
   - ⤴️ Press ‘E’ to rotate the camera to avoid objects blocking users’ views.
+  - 🎬 Changed the scene transition to use the door on pressing 'O', used winning message(text in UI) instead of scenes.
+  - ‼️ Now to go to the next scene, follow the instruction displayed after winning, go to the door and press 'O'
+  - ‼️ Special note: for the ranking, there is a 5 second time window to collect beyond 10 trash (go above 100 points), this is not a bug.
+By doing so the player can trigger additional points and have special rankings for tasks completed in the 5 second period.
+Even if time ran out in this five seconds, the player still wins the game but there are not special ranks.

 ---